osrf/collaboration/multiphysics.md

 ## Differences Between Different Physics Engines By Components

-Each physics engine may hold very different views on components of a complete dynamics solver.
-For example,
+Each physics engine may hold very different views / solution approaches to different components in a complete dynamics solver.
+Example components that maybe treated differently by physics engines are listed below,

 * how model properties and system states are described and stored,
 * how time flow is controlled,